mmb-irb/Model_CNS_Isabel/README.md

 - `analyzer.py`: To do the imaging and basic analyses of the trajectories with the MoDEL Workflow by Daniel Beltrán.
 - `img_run.sh`: To do the fitting of the trajectories.
 - `workflow_runner.py`: Do the advanced analyses of the trajectories with the MoDEL Workflow by Daniel Beltrán.
+- `input_setter.iypnb`: input.json example.
+It is needed personalized for each PDB for the workflow mdsetup by Daniel Beltrán.

 ## How to run them